pedcremo/StudentsRank/README.md

 templator branch
 ================
-2 points.
+# 2 points.
 New settings menu button to fine tune % assigned to XP tasks and % Assigned to graded tasks.
 Save in localstorage at the moment
-1 point.
-Sort Students ranking taking into account new finalGrade() method aimed to calculate final grade using GT% and XP% 2 points.
-Enhance student form adding new field to upload an image profile to server using as name student id 2 deploy inside docker container our app
+# 1 point.
+Sort Students ranking taking into account new finalGrade() method aimed to calculate final grade using GT% and XP%
+# 2 points.
+Enhance student form adding new field to upload an image profile to server using as name student id
+# 2 deploy inside docker container our app
-1 updated documentation able to generate with jsdoc3
+# 1 updated documentation able to generate with jsdoc3
-2 points custom css from scratch
+# 2 points custom css from scratch

+#docker.
+We want to create a container for our app

+1. Install docker
+2. docker run node:latest node --version //Try to find docker containers with latest node and npm packages installed
+3. docker run -d -p 8000:8000 -v $(pwd):/src -w /src node:latest npm start
+4. ckeck if running docker ps

+Save docker container into a file -> docker save -o {path_dest_tar} {name_image} Ex. docker save -o /tmp/runking gifted_goldberg
+Load docker container -> docker load -i runking.tar

+READ: getting started with docker blogs.msdn.microsoft.com